sagarvispute/EvolveHealthAssessment/node-pro/README.md

-# Node project for Contact backend
+# Node for backend

 This project was generated with NPM Init and started with nodemon

 ## Adding database with the application

-Start Mongoa and create database `contact` and create collection `contacts` user this database
+Start Mongo and create database `contact` and create collection `contacts` under this database

 ## Development server